sentrionic/ValkyrieGo/README.md

 and `localhost:<PORT>` for all the websocket events.

 ## Tests
+All routes in `handler` have tests written for them.

+Only services that do not just delegate work to the repository have tests written for them.

 Run `go test -v -cover ./...` (`make test`) to run all tests

 ## Credits